Can You Weld Galvanized Steel? Best Beginner’s Guide

 Galvanization is “smart” because it protects the covered steel in two ways:

-- The zinc coating acts as a physical barrier between the steel and the environment.
+- The coating acts as a physical barrier between the steel and the environment.
 This way, the air’s oxygen, moisture, or other corrosion sources cannot contact the iron underneath it.

-What are the most common methods?
+What are the most common galvanization methods?

 Let’s look at the two most popular methods:

 - The electrogalvanizing method requires dipping the steel in a cold zinc solution.
 Then a low-voltage direct current (DC) adheres the zinc to the steel.
-This method creates a thin and uniform coating and is considered more zinc-plated than galvanized.
+It creates a thin and uniform coating and is considered more zinc-plated than galvanized.
 Electrogalvanizing is suitable for small or thin applications such as nails, screws, car panels, etc.

 How to tell if your metal is galvanized?